 Symptoms of Zenker’s Diverticulum

-- Swallowing that is difficult or painful
+- Swallowing that is difficult

 - Frequent coughing or choking while eating solid foods